Embedding Guide

 Important: Native functions must be registered in both VMs:

-• Compile VM: Compiler resolves mangled names (funcName@arity) and reads parameter qualifiers (ref, val, clone)
+• Compile VM: Compiler resolves mangled names (funcName@arity)

 • Run VM: Runtime needs actual function pointers for execution